gusztavvargadr/packer/README.md

 The following boxes can be used for .NET hosting scenarios.

-The boxes contain the respective hosting tools with the default configuration are based on the core images of the [operating sytems].
+The boxes contain the respective hosting tools with the default configuration are based on the core images of the [operating systems].

 - **IIS 10**
   - **[OS component][w16s-iis]** with Windows Server 2016